Varun-S-Nair/NotAnotherDiscordTheme/README.md

 ## Acknowledgements
 * Thanks to DinosParkour for the Sakura theme which i used to learn how discord themes worked
 * Thanks to DevilBro for the background
+* Anyone else that I forgot to mention